GenericMappingTools/gmt/doc/rst/source/gallery/users_contrib_symbols/Cetacea.rst

     and heterogeneous stranding, for instance a mother/calf stranding or two different species sighted in exactly the same point.
 You can deal with those cases if you stack several low/high symbols until you obtain the complex symbol desired.
-You will need duplicate or triplicate the psxy lines in the script and perhaps play also with the size and color of the symbols.
+You will need duplicate or triplicate the :doc:`psxy` lines in the script and perhaps play also with the size and color of the symbols.
 For instance if you see a killer whale harassing two dolphins and you want to show all in the same map: